Disney XD (Latin America): As Disney XD (2009–2022)

 In May 2009, after Toon Disney was rebranded to Disney XD in the United States, the Latin American-Disney branch confirmed Disney XD would replace Jetix in Latin America on July 3, 2009.
 On January 18, 2010, a Pacific feed was introduced for all South American Pacific countries and Bolivia outside Colombia.
 In August 2016, the channel moved to a full-time widescreen presentation, launching high-definition operations in each territory when technically able to.
 The Pacific South American feed shifted to a -1 hour feed of the eastern feed in June 2017.

+The network ceased operations on April 1, 2022, with its programming shifting to Disney Channel and the streaming service Disney+.

 Feeds

 Disney XD Latin America was split into two feeds across the region.
 The network's two feeds were timed to UTC–6 (identified within network promotions as Mexico City) and UTC−05:00 (identified as Bogotá or "Sureste").